nwjs/node/doc/api/http.md

 It is usually not necessary to do this.
-However, if using an agent with `keepAlive` enabled, then it is best to explicitly shut down the agent when it will no longer be used.
-Otherwise, sockets may hang open for quite a long time before the server terminates them.
+However, if using an agent with `keepAlive` enabled, then it is best to explicitly shut down the agent when it is no longer needed.
+Otherwise, sockets might stay open for quite a long time before the server terminates them.

 ### `agent.freeSockets`